State funerals in the United States: Music

 In 1969, Dwight D. Eisenhower's state funeral included a religious service at the Cathedral that incorporated music such as Schmucke dich, o liebe Seele by Johann Sebastian Bach and O Welt, ich muss dich lassen by Johannes Brahms.
-During the state funeral of Ronald Reagan in 2004, Joyful, Joyful We Adore Thee by Ludwig van Beethoven and Mansions of the Lord by Nick Glennie-Smith were performed in the Cathedral.
+During the state funeral of Ronald Reagan in 2004, Joyful, Joyful We Adore Thee by Ludwig van Beethoven and Mansions of the Lord by Nick Glennie-Smith were performed in the cathedral.
 The state funeral of Gerald Ford in 2006–07 included music such as O God, Our Help in Ages Past by William Croft, Eternal Father, Strong to Save (also known as The Navy Hymn), and Fanfare for the Common Man by Aaron Copland.
 In 2018, the state funeral of George H. W. Bush included the hymns The King of Love My Shepherd Is by Henry Williams Baker, My House Shall Be Called a House of Prayer by Douglas Major, Eternal Father, Strong to Save, and Croft’s O God, Our Help in Ages Past.
 During John F. Kennedy's Requiem Mass at the St. Matthew's Cathedral in 1963, the St. Matthew's Choir sang Subvenite and Sanctus and Benedictus.
 Tenor soloist Luigi Vena sang Pie Jesu by Ignace Leybach, Ave Maria by Franz Schubert, and In Manus Tuus by Vincent Novello.
 The organist and choirmaster was Eugene Stewart.

-Solo musicians who are globally acclaimed have also performed during a funeral service, a recent example being Irish tenor Ronan Tynan who at the request of First Lady Nancy Reagan, sang Amazing Grace at Washington National Cathedral during the Reagan state funeral in 2004.
-During the Ford state funeral in 2007, renowned Metropolitan Opera singer Denyce Graves sangThe Lord’s Prayer by Albert Hay Malotte at the Cathedral during the homily.
-In 2018, Irish tenor Ronan Tynan was invited again to the Cathedral to sing during the Bush state funeral.
-His musical selections included Malotte’s The Lord’s Prayer and Last Full Measure of Devotion by Larry Grossman.
+Solo musicians who are globally acclaimed have also performed during a funeral service, a recent example being Irish tenor Ronan Tynan singing at the state funerals of Reagan (2004) and Bush (2018) at Washington National Cathedral.
+At Reagan's former first lady Nancy Reagan requested he sing Amazing Grace.
+During the Ford state funeral in 2007, renowned Metropolitan Opera singer Denyce Graves sang The Lord’s Prayer by Albert Hay Malotte at the cathedral during the homily.
+In 2018, Tynan's musical selections included Malotte’s The Lord’s Prayer and Last Full Measure of Devotion by Larry Grossman.
 In addition, Christian contemporary soloist Michael W. Smith sang Friends, a piece of music attributed to him.
 Other venues, such as National City Christian Church invited American soprano Leontyne Price to sing Take My Hand, Precious Lord during Lyndon B. Johnson's state funeral in 1973.